Policy FAB - Transgender Students

 The unofficial records of the student shall reflect the preferred name and gender identity of the student as agreed upon by the student’s parents and/or guardians.
 Students shall be addressed or referred to by the pronouns associated with the identified gender: transgender boys shall be referred to using “he” “his” and “him” and transgender girls shall be referred to using “she” “her” and “hers”, as agreed upon by the student’s parents and/or guardians.

-A student’s transgender status shall not be disclosed without the student’s consent or parents and/or guardians consent except as expressly authorized by the superintendent following such legal consultation as the superintendent determines is appropriate.
+A student’s transgender status shall not be disclosed without the student’s consent or parents and/or guardians’ consent except as expressly authorized by the superintendent following such legal consultation as the superintendent determines is appropriate.

 In determining which gender-segregated school facilities (restrooms and locker rooms) are to be used by transgender students, the school administrator shall take into consideration the desires of the individual transgender student and of the student’s parents as well as the privacy interests of other students and the parents of other students.
-In addition to having the transgender student use the facilities corresponding with the gender identity, potential accommodations include use of single user restrooms or changing spaces or using facilities at a different time than other students.
+In addition to the potential accommodation of having the transgender student use the facilities corresponding with the gender identity, potential accommodations include use of single user restrooms or changing spaces or using facilities at a different time than other students.
 If the desired use by the transgender student is in significant conflict with privacy interests of other students, the school administrator should consult with the superintendent and as appropriate with legal counsel.

 Classes and Activities